Coleraine College

 Coleraine College is a secondary school in Coleraine, County Londonderry, Northern Ireland.
 It was formed by an amalgamation of the Coleraine Boys' Secondary school and Coleraine Girls' Secondary School and became Coleraine College in September 2001.
-The headmaster is Mr Marsh and there are currently 233 pupils.
+The headmaster is Madame Skobel and there are currently 233 pupils.

 Aims

 The College aims to equip young students for FE College, Sixth Form and towards University.
 Skills taught include partnership and team skills.

 Site

 In preparation for the amalgamation a £7 million refurbishment of the Girls' School was carried out.

 The school is situated on 32 acre of land.
 However, the school is split between two sites, set well back from any main road, and this encourages vandalism which by March 2005 had cost thousands of pounds.

 The school was mentioned in the House of Commons in July 2006 when the Northern Ireland Minister Maria Eagle, in answer to a question from Gregory Campbell, stated that the main buildings were then 49 years old.